humhub/humhub/protected/humhub/docs/guide/admin/installation.md

 Installation
 ============

+This guide describes the installation of the HumHub package, which can be downloaded from the [HumHub homepage](https://www.humhub.org/download).
+The packaged version of HumHub contains all required dependencies and external libraries and can directly be installed.

-> Note: It's also possible to install and build HumHub directly from our **Git Repository**.
+It's also possible to install and build HumHub manually by cloning our [Git Repository](https://github.com/humhub/humhub).
-Please see [Developer Installation](../developer/git-installation.md) for more details.
+Please see the [Developer Installation](../developer/git-installation.md) for more details.

-Database
+Database Setup
 --------
 Create a MySQL Database, e.g.: